Best rooftop restaurants in Chicago

 Perched atop Celeste in River North sits a romantic rooftop garden decked out in Victorian-style furniture and tons of greenery.
 Guests can opt to snack on small bites like tomato jam crostini and carrot hummus or go all in with the West Coast burger, with American cheese, lettuce, tomato and special sauce.

 Noyane translates to "hidden roof" in Japanese, making it an apt name for this secret oasis on the 21st floor of the Conrad Chicago.
 Situated just off Magnificent Mile, Noyane is nothing like its fist-pumping neighbors.
-The menu here is filled with sophisticated Latin and Japanese fare and Instagrammable cocktails.
+The menu here is filled with sophisticated Peruvian and Japanese fare and Instagrammable cocktails.

 If you're itching to dine alfresco in Wicker Park, look no further than Taxim's 80-seat rooftop patio.
 The no-frills space is home to some impressive Greek eats—think seafood soup, grape leaf-wrapped shrimp, duck gyro and octopus—plus an expert wine list.